 There is no exhaustive list of issues which may trigger a suspicion.
 However, the following factors may trigger concerns:

-• If the client has been secretive or deceptive (for example, unwilling to provide client due diligence documents).
+- If the client has been secretive or deceptive (for example, unwilling to provide client due diligence documents, citing “confidentiality” reasons).

-• Offers of making payments in cash.
-The CFO Centre’s policy is not to accept cash payments either in respect of fees or for the purposes of a transaction.
+- Offers of making payments in cash.
+CFO Centre’s policy is not to accept cash payments either in respect of fees or for the purposes of a transaction (the client proposes paying a significant invoice in cash, claiming it is “easier” or “faster”).

 Everyone has a responsibility to be alive to suspicious activities.
 You must be vigilant to ensure that you do not facilitate money laundering either by clients or third parties.